waltersmac/Predicting-AirBnB-Prices/README.md

   - predict the score
   - importance of the features
   - rank features
-- What types of holidays are people interested in?
+- What types of listings are people advertising?
-  - Classification?
-  - Can a recommendation be created from the reviews?
+  - Could this be a classification?
 - What is the average price for the different location?
   - what would affect this price?
   - rank features by importance